 Also in the Scottish Highlands, we're currently investing almost £50m in the repowering of its existing Tummel Bridge Hydro-Electric Power Station with modern and efficient turbine technology.
 The repowering is expected to extend the station’s operational life by at least 40 years.
 This means the Tummel Bridge Hydro plant will be running in the power system of 2050 and so will play a continuing role in harnessing hydro power for a net-zero future in Scotland and the UK.
 The repowering programme will increase generation output at the plant from to 38MW, with a peak output of 40MW during optimum conditions.
 The repowering works are expected to be completed in late 2023, coinciding with the hydro power plant’s 90th anniversary.

 Many major river systems in the Highlands have long been renowned as breeding grounds for salmon and trout.
 As far back as the 1943 Act of Parliament that established the North of Scotland Hydro Electric Board, there was a requirement on us to avoid, as far as possible, injury to fisheries and the stock of fish.

-When the power stations and dams were constructed during the second half of the last century, great care was taken to minimise their environmental impact.
+When our power stations and dams were first constructed during the second half of the last century, great care was taken to minimise their environmental impact.

-As the stations have been refurbished, wherever possible, care has been taken to ensure modern technology is employed to further reduce the environmental impact of the stations.
+As we have refurbished our stations, great care has been taken to ensure modern technology is employed to further reduce the environmental impact of the stations.